SquadFM/Squad-Field-Manual/README.md

 #### Bookmark this page: [SquadFM.org](https://SquadFM.org/)
 - - - - - - - - - - - - - - -

-- This field manual contains detailed information and how-tos important to Squad players.
+- This field manual contains various guides and how-tos important to Squad players.
 - If you're a new player **WELCOME TO SQUAD!** We're glad that you're here!
 - If you're a vet **THANK YOU FOR YOUR SERVICE** and for making Squad a great game.
 - To learn how this guide came to be, how to contribute or download it, head over to the [About](#about) chapter.